sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/70-Build-Part3-Instructions.md

 1) Gather the following parts:

-    * 4 ESCs
+See: 4 ESCs

-    * Heat Shrinks (recommend 13mm width)
+See: Heat Shrinks (recommend 13mm width)

-    * 12 pieces of wire (recommend 4 red, 4 yellow, and 4 blue - each 3in. length)
+See: 12 pieces of wire (recommend 4 red, 4 yellow, and 4 blue - each 3in. length)

 2) For each ESC:

 1. Use your fingers (or small wire cutters) to *very carefully* remove excess material from each ESC pad.

 <figure class="flow-subfigures">
     <figcaption>Clean ESC Pads</figcaption>